 You’ve probably never heard of PANS/PANDAS, because many people who have it will never get a proper diagnosis, let alone treatment.
 Unfortunately, as many as 1 in 200 people are affected.
 Left untreated, patients may tragically be relegated to psych wards, years of drugs that don’t work, multiple misdiagnoses, and unimaginable suffering.
 But it doesn’t have to be that way.
 With recognition and proper treatment, the condition is completely, or almost completely, curable.

 PANDAS stands for Pediatric Autoimmune Neuropsychiatric Disoders Associated with Streptococcus.
 (Yes, it’s a mouthful!)
-Basically, PANDAS is an autoimmune reaction triggered by a strep infection where the body’s immune system attacks the brain’s dopamine receptors, especially in a part called the Basal Ganglia, instead of the infection.
+Basically, PANDAS is an autoimmune disease triggered by a Strep infection.
+The bacteria tricks the immune system into attacking the brain’s dopamine receptors, especially in a part called the Basal Ganglia, instead of the Strep infection.

-PANS (Pediatric Autoimmune Neuropsychiatric Syndrome) is a newer term used to describe the same autoimmune mechanism, but it includes cases triggered by environmental factors and other infections and viruses besides strep.
-PANDAS is considered a subset of PANS.
+PANS (Pediatric Autoimmune Neuropsychiatric Syndrome) is a newer term used to describe the same autoimmune mechanism, but it can be triggered by environmental factors and other infections and viruses besides Strep.
+Bascially, PANDAS is considered a subset of PANS.

-The main feature in both PANS/PANDAS is a sudden onset of Obsessive Compulsive Disorder, anxiety, movement problems, or a restricted food intake.
-Often, there is a known infection before it begins, but sometimes, the trigger is not known (like in my case).
-But it is clear that one day, the individual with PANDAS or PANS has suddenly become a different person.
+The main feature in both PANS/PANDAS is a sudden onset of Obsessive Compulsive Disorder, anxiety, movement problems, and/or food restriction.
+Often, someone knows they have an infection before it begins, but sometimes, the infection goes undetected (like in my case).
+But either way, one day, the individual with PANDAS or PANS suddenly becomes a different person.

 In addition to OCD and/or a tic disorder, PANDAS/PANS symptoms include:

 - Sleep difficulties (insomnia, hypersomnia, etc.)